 Trade-off between growth and enzyme activity

 The polar strains of Pseudogymnoascus spp. showed only protease and amylase activities across the experimental temperature range after the 5 d incubation period (Figures 3A and 3B).
 Cellulase activity was recorded only in F. equiseti, from 5 to 30°C (Figure 3C).
-Relative enzyme activity (RA) indices were the highest at temperatures at which relative growth rates in these fungal strains were the lowest i.e. at 5°C or growth did not occur, and between 30 and 40°C. The same pattern of enzyme activity was observed in the tropical strain of Fusarium equiseti incubated across the full experimental temperature range for 3 d, and which had the lowest relative growth rate at 5°C. Colony diameter measurements could not be carried out after F. equiseti was incubated at 35 and 40°C because no filamentous growth was observed.
+Relative enzyme activity (RA) indices were the highest at temperatures at which relative growth rates in these fungal strains were the lowest i.e. at 5°C and between 30 and 40°C. The same pattern of enzyme activity was observed in the tropical strain of Fusarium equiseti incubated across the full experimental temperature range for 3 d, and which had the lowest relative growth rate at 5°C. Colony diameter measurements could not be carried out after F. equiseti was incubated at 35 and 40°C because no filamentous growth was observed.
 Calculated RA indices for protease, amylase, and cellulase activities were low in F. equiseti.

 Figure 3 also highlights important pairwise comparisons identified in the mANOVA analyses.
 There were significant differences in RA values of EHEs across the three fungal strains, F56,286 = 29.21, P < 0.001; Wilk's Λ = 0.022, partial η2 = 0.85.
 Protease and amylase activities were higher at the maximum temperature for growth (Tmax = 30°C) in Pseudogymnoascus spp. than at the optimum temperature (Topt = 20°C) (P < 0.001) (Figures 3A and 3B).
 Tmax is a term equivalent to the upper critical limit (CLu) used in Verant et al. (2012).
 In Figure 3B, amylase activity at 5°C, at which the lowest growth rate occurred in both strains of Pseudogymnoascus spp., was also significantly higher than at their Topt for growth (P < 0.05, and P < 0.001, respectively).
 A similar result was obtained when comparing cellulase activity in F. equiseti at 5°C, and at the temperature with highest growth rate, 30°C (P < 0.001) (Figure 3C).

 Pseudogymnoascus spp. grew on carboxylmethylcellulose assay plates without showing any observable cellulase activity.
 Calculated RA indices were low but consistent across the range of culture temperatures between 5 and 30°C in F. equiseti.
 As illustrated in Figures 4A and 4B, measures of fungal colony and clear zone diameters were comparable in F. equiseti.
-Radial growth under all nutrient assays was the best at 30°C. Radial growth, however, was lower on carboxylmethylcellulose plates than on skim milk and soluble starch.
+Radial growth under all nutrient assays was greatest at 30°C. Radial growth, however, was lower on carboxylmethylcellulose plates than on skim milk and soluble starch.
 Clear zone diameters indicative of cellulase activities were also larger than fungal colonies.
 This resulted in RA > 0 in F. equiseti from 5 to 30°C, with the highest RA recorded at 5°C.

 Discussion

-Determining thermal energy requirements for growth in Fusarium equiseti and Pseudogymnoascus spp. under different nutrient sources is key to understand how these fungal strains are adapted to natural ambient temperatures, and respond to changes in their natural habitats.
-A large amount of carbon is stored as high-molecular weight organic matter in the environment, and temperature is the primary factor driving both fungal growth and hydrolytic processes of organic matter (German et al. 2012).
+Determining thermal energy requirements for growth in Fusarium equiseti and Pseudogymnoascus spp. under different nutrient sources is key to understanding how these fungal strains are adapted to natural ambient temperatures, and respond to changes in their natural habitats.
+A large amount of carbon is stored as high molecular weight organic matter in the environment, and temperature is the primary factor driving both fungal growth and hydrolytic processes of organic matter (German et al. 2012).
 In the current study, in comparison to F. equiseti, Pseudogymnoascus spp. exhibited consistently low relative growth rates when grown under different nutrient sources across the experimental culture temperatures.
 This suggests that polar strains of Pseudogymnoascus spp. require lower thermal energy than the tropical F. equiseti to grow optimally, consistent with the generally low temperatures and nutrient availabilities (as proxies for thermal and chemical energy, respectively) that are characteristic of the polar regions.